avadheshgithub/Fake_URL_Detection-Model/README.md

 Phishing is one of the most common cyber-attacks targeting users via malicious links.
 This project leverages various **machine learning algorithms** to build a predictive model that detects whether a given URL is phishing or legitimate.

 > ⚠️ Real-time web security is critical.
-This project aims to contribute to safer internet browsing using intelligent systems.
+This project uses intelligent systems to contribute to safer internet browsing.

 > Url - https://fake-url-detection-model-2.onrender.com